 Very recently I started to think a bit about what connections are on their last legs in their lifespan - ones that probably will no longer be used in four or five years, and I came up with a list:

 - IEEE1394 or FireWire.
-FireWire is one of my favourite connectors for disks because it is relatively inexpensive compared with what most consider it's successor - ThunderBolt.
-Yet more and more wealthy professionals are moving to ThunderBolt, leaving the consumer market with USB 3.0.
-USB 3.0 may be faster than FireWire in some situations but push FireWire development further and we could see it back at where it used to be - USB's big brother.
+FireWire is one of my favourite connectors for disks because it is relatively inexpensive compared with what most consider its successor - ThunderBolt.
+Yet more and more wealthy professionals are moving to Thunderbolt, leaving the consumer market with USB 3.0.
+USB 3.0 may be faster than FireWire in some situations but push FireWire development further and we could see it back where it used to be - USB's big brother.
 However, development like this seems incredibly unlikely and FireWire, as great as it was, seems doomed.

-- eSATA and SATA. eSATA or external Serial Attached Technological Attachment was an attempt to bring SATA speeds to external devices and remove the bridge that both FireWire and USB required to communicate with such devices. eSATA keeps up with speed the core SATA implementation so it's about as fast as it's internal connector. eSATA has never kicked off properly though and it's only real purpose is to act as an external drive interface.
+- eSATA and SATA. eSATA or external Serial Attached Technological Attachment was an attempt to bring SATA speeds to external devices and remove the bridge that both FireWire and USB required to communicate with such devices. eSATA keeps up with the speed of the core SATA implementation so it's about as fast as its internal connector. eSATA has never kicked off properly though and its only real purpose is to act as an external drive interface.
 SATA on the other hand is huge at the moment, but like eSATA, in my opinion, doomed.
-I say this because in the enterprise there is SAS - a much better alternative to SATA and more and more consumer laptops are moving to PCI-Express based drives and it will likely not be long before those who care for speed move to PCI-Express boards for their desktops too.
+I say this because in the enterprise there is SAS - a much better alternative to SATA and more and more consumer laptops are moving to PCI-Express-based drives and it will likely not be long before those who care for speed move to PCI-Express boards for their desktops too.
 From this, I do believe that eSATA is doomed and that SATA is a connector that will soon become very low-grade.

 - DVI.
 We've been saying DVI is finished for years and sure on consumer systems it is pretty much gone, but in the business world, it's still there.
 My first PC to have a DVI connector was in 1999, my last monitor to use DVI ran until 2011.
 Since then I have moved to DisplayPort for the majority of cases and HDMI also (due to the fact that I run multiple computers from the same monitor and the majority of monitors feature multiple HDMI ports but only a single DisplayPort).
 Most business systems are built for budget and as part of this include budget monitors featuring only VGA and DVI.
 Some low-end monitors are starting to appear with DisplayPort (since it is royalty-free it is cheap to include).
 This new addition may signal an end for DVI in general.